Adams River Salmon Run

 Spawning Sockeye Salmon in seasonal colors

-The river becomes a hotbed of activity as the sockeye pair off and the females dig nests and drop eggs in the gravel beds.
-The males then fertilize the eggs with showers of milt all the while fighting off other contenders.
+The river becomes a hotbed of activity as the sockeye pair off.
+The females dig nests and drop eggs in the gravel beds.
+The males fertilize the eggs with showers of milt while fighting off other contenders.

-The sockeye in the river attract a wide variety of other wildlife to the area to benefit from the meals of fish.
-Bears, coyotes, other land predators, eagles, ospreys and also other fish all take their portions of the nutrients the eggs and dying fish provide.
+The sockeye in the river attracts a wide variety of other wildlife to the area to benefit from the easy fish meals.
+Bears, coyotes, other land predators, eagles, ospreys, and other fish all take their portions of the nutrients the eggs and dying fish provide.

 Chinook Salmon larger than the Sockey and Black in color as opposed to the red green of the Sockeye